JnyJny/busylight/docs/README.md

 - [LibUSB HIDAPI][H]
 - [TREZOR Cython HID API][T]

-## USB Connected Presense Lights Overview
+## USB Connected Presence Lights Overview

 The general use case for most these products is integration with a communication application via a plugin of some sort: Skype, Teams, Jabber, and Zoom being common.
 Those plugins detect when a user is communicating and changes the color of the light to signal they are busy.
-The general capabilities of the presense lights tend to be
+The general capabilities of the presence lights tend to be
 similar: turn on with a color, turn off, and blink on and off.

 After that, the capabilities of lights begin to diverge.
 Several